-The final mark will be determined as a weighted average of four marks:
+The final mark will be determined as a weighted average of three marks:

-3. Final Exam with a combination of closed questions, short open questions, and essay questions: 40%
+- Exam with a combination of closed questions, short open questions, and essay questions: 60%

-NOTE: to pass the course, students must score at least a 4 on each assignment, with a minimum average of 6 for the final grade.
+NOTE: to pass the course, students must score at least a 4 on each assignment and a minimum weighted average of 5.5 for the final grade.

-RESIT: students who have participated in all elements of the course, but scored an overall insufficient mark are entitled to a resit.
-For the field report, students will be given a chance to hand in a new version.
-For the exams, students will be given a chance to resit exams at the end of the semester.
+Students who have participated in all elements of the course, but scored an overall insufficient mark are entitled to a resit.
+For the field report and reading reports, students will be given a chance to hand in new versions.
+For the exam, students will be given a chance to resit the exam at the end of the semester.

 Registration Studeren à la carte and Contractonderwijs